Friday, October 17, 2008

 First Click Free is designed to protect your content while allowing you to include it Google's search index.
 To implement First Click Free, you must allow all users who find your page through Google search to see the full text of the document that the user found in Google's search results and that Google's crawler found on the web without requiring them to register or subscribe to see that content.
-The user's first click to your content is free and does not require logging in.
-You may, however, block the user with a login or payment or registration request when he tries to click away from that page to another section of your content site.
+The user's first click to your content is available without payment and does not require logging in.
+You may, however, block the user with a login or payment or registration request when they try to click away from that page to another section of your content site.

 Webmasters wishing to implement First Click Free should follow these guidelines:

 - All users who click a Google search result to arrive at your site should be allowed to see the full text of the content they're trying to access.